evillt/resume/markdown/en.md

 - GuangZhou Grand-Asset tech
 - finance/loan - <50 person - Startup Comp
 - I wrote .vue and .js
+- <a href="39.108.168.182:9096" target="_blank">Here</a> is a site I did, and it's have different than when I left.
+It's normal for the page doesn't working 'because the url might have been changed.
+- Build with following
+  - webpack 4
+  - vue 2.5.x and other vue plugins but vuex
+  - i18n CHS/EN(80%) depends on browser language, switchable
+  - PWA
+    - ServiceWorker Disable 'cause with no SSL for site
+    - WebAppManifest
+  - ...

 ## My project